Keith J. Krach: Capital markets

 On January 14, 2021, Krach cautioned financial institutions by holding a press conference and issuing a U.S. Department of State fact sheet titled "Communist Chinese Military Companies Listed Under E.O.
 13959 Have More Than 1,100 Subsidiaries" expanding the list to 44 parent-level CCMCs, and 1,108 subsidiaries cross referenced to MSCI’s and FTSE’s major indexes that are prohibited for US investment and require divestment.
 Krach stressed that ample notice have been given to compliance officers and risk managers about disclosing the material risk associated to their constituents.
 Krach recommended to the next administration that it harmonize the various agency lists for continuity of policy with regard to aligning the Defense Department list of CCMCs with the Commerce Department Entity List, and the Military End User list.
 On January 18, 2021, Krach sent a letter to the leaders of all civil society organizations stressing the importance of clean portfolios with clean funds and urging them to partner only with organizations that are not financing what he described as the CCP’s "egregious" behavior.
 Krach stated that by combining their actions across the public, business, and education sectors and uniting under the global Clean Network Alliance of Democracies, it creates a "network effect" that he said "has the power to be an exponential force for good secure the free world against rising authoritarianism."

-Krach and Ellie Cohanim, U.S. Deputy Special Envoy to Combat Anti-Semitism, penned a Newsweek op-ed comparing genocide in Xinjiang with that of the Holocaust and urging citizens to divest from Chinese stocks involved with human rights abuses.
-The op-ed also called out the World Economic Forum, the ESG community and Blackrock for being silent on the CCP's genocide.

-The Trust Principle Doctrine

-Krach’s "Trust Principle" doctrine serves as a new basis for 21st century international relations and as a peaceful alternative to China’s “Power Principle,” of intimidation, retaliation, coercion, and retribution.
-The ‘Trust Principle’ is based on democratic values which includes respect for the rule of law, property, press, human rights, and national sovereignty, protection of labor and the environment, and standards for transparency, integrity, and reciprocity.

-During the pandemic, Under Secretary Krach deployed the “Trust Principle” doctrine building the Clean Network Alliance of Democracies to protect global 5G infrastructure and creating a useable model for overcoming authoritarian economic threats.
-Leon Panetta, the Secretary of Defense under President Barack Obama said, “The Clean Network pioneered a trust-based model for countering authoritarian aggression across all areas of techno-economic competition.”

-Krach also used the “Trust Principle” as a catalyst for developing stronger U.S.-Taiwan relations and supporting Taiwan’s independence.
-It was instrumental in leading the US to formally recognizing PRC’s “state-sponsored genocide” after Krach’s Fourth of July 2020 television appearance when he became the first U.S. diplomat to publicly label China’s treatment of the Uyghurs “genocide.”